Morning After Pill Myths

 The emergency coil is a small, T-shaped device inserted into the uterus by a trained medical professional as soon as possible after unprotected sex.
 It prevents pregnancy by blocking the implantation of a fertilised egg.

 The morning after pill is a tablet taken once after unprotected sex that works by preventing fertilisation.
 Both types are very effective in preventing pregnancy, provided they are used correctly.

 Despite this, however, a surprising number of women are reluctant to use emergency contraception.
 In a survey of 2,000 British women aged 16 to 54 by the Family Planning Association, 35% admitted to having unprotected sex in the past two years when they weren’t trying for a baby.
 Of these women, only 17% said they had used emergency contraception afterwards.

 MYTH: “The morning after pill is only effective for 24 hours after unprotected sex.”

 THE TRUTH: The morning after pill can be effective for up to 3-5 days, depending on the type you use (although it is most effective when taken in the first 24 hours).
 The emergency coil is also effective at preventing pregnancy for up to 5 days.

 Unsurprisingly, two-thirds of women asked thought that the emergency contraceptive pill was only effective ‘the morning after’ sex.
 Levonorgestrel (sometimes branded Levonelle), the most commonly used morning after pill, can prevent pregnancy for up to 3 days, while ellaOne can prevent pregnancy for up to 5 days.
-It is important to bear in mind, however, that both types of morning after pill will be more effective the sooner they are taken and that ellaOne is more effective than Levonorgestrel, when taken in the first three days.
+It's important to bear in mind, however, that both types of morning after pill will be more effective the sooner they are taken and that ellaOne is more effective than Levonorgestrel, when taken in the first three days.